U.S. House panel debates nutrition benefit changes in GOP farm bill proposal

 Jennifer Shutt contributed to this report.

-The post U.S. House panel debates nutrition benefit changes in GOP farm bill proposal appeared first on Minnesota Reformer.
+The post U.S. House panel debates nutrition benefit changes in GOP farm bill proposal appeared first on Utah News Dispatch.